-The fair value of our stock options is estimated using the Black-Scholes-Merton option-pricing model, which incorporates various assumptions including volatility, expected life and interest rates.
-The expected volatility is based on the historical volatility of our common stock over the most recent period commensurate with the estimated expected life of our stock options.
-The expected life is based on historical experience and on the terms and conditions of the stock options granted.
-The interest rate assumption is based upon observed Treasury yield curve rates appropriate for the expected life of our stock options.
+The fair value of our stock options and purchase rights granted under employee stock purchase plan is estimated using the Black-Scholes-Merton option-pricing model, which incorporates various assumptions including volatility, expected life and interest rates.
+The expected volatility is based on the historical volatility of our common stock over the most recent period commensurate with the estimated expected life of our stock options and purchase rights granted under employee stock purchase plan.
+The expected life is based on historical experience and on the terms and conditions of the options granted and purchase rights granted under employee stock purchase plan.
+The interest rate assumption is based upon observed Treasury yield curve rates appropriate for the expected life of our stock options and purchase rights granted under employee stock purchase plan.